Patrick-Mebust/terraform-tutorial/README.md

 ## Acknowledgments

+- HashiCorp for creating Terraform
-- Yann LeCun and the Meta AI team for their work on JEPA
+- AWS for their cloud infrastructure services
-- The open-source community for their contributions to machine learning research
+- The open-source community for their contributions to infrastructure as code